sourcegraph/learn/README.md

 ```
 <Highlighter
     // For blocks with spaces & strings, use a template literal for input (like {`this`}) to preserve spacing.
-Also be sure to add a couple of additional spaces to the blank line.
+Also be sure to an additional space to the blank line.
     input='Your code here'
     language='Your language here'
     matcher='The code you would like to highlight (optional)